JOB DESCRIPTION:

 Highly trustworthy and capable of handling highly sensitive and confidential information.

-Application with cover letter and CV should be sent to recruitment@childrights-business.org by February 28, 2025.
-Please also indicate salary expectation in your application email.
+An application with cover letter and CV should be sent to recruitment@childrights-business.org by March 31, 2025.
+Please also indicate salary expectations in your application email.